Menu Close

 Marijuana

 More and more states are legalizing the use of recreational marijuana across the United States.
 However, that doesn’t mean that marijuana is completely harmless.
-Some studies suggest that not only is marijuana addictive but also serves as a gateway to harder substances for some people.
+Some studies suggest that not only is marijuana addictive but can also serve as a gateway to harder substances for some people.

 Nicotine